docsteveharris/2020-NHS-AI-call/draft.md

 3. A robust software package for reliable deployment
 4. A user interface that permits rapid adoption with minimal training needs for front line clinical staff

 The target market is NHS acute hospital trusts.
 The application would be installed by the organisation, and then made available to all wards, including critical care, as well as the bed management and surgical pathway teams.
-Where digital maturity is such that HL7 or FHIR interfaces are not exposed, the application could be deployed to key wards such as critical care with direct (manual) data entry.
+Where digital maturity is such that HL7 or FHIR interfaces are unavailable, the application could be deployed to key wards such as critical care with direct (manual) data entry.

 We will work with UCL/UCLH technology transfer teams to develop the correct business model going forwards.